Towards a Formulation of Quantum Theory as a Causally Neutral Theory of Bayesian Inference: Abstract

 \section{Abstract}

 Quantum theory can be viewed as a generalization of classical probability theory, but the analogy as it has been developed so far is not complete.
-Specifically, the manner in which inferences are made in classical probability theory is independent of the causal relation that holds between the conditioned variable and the conditioning variable, whereas in the conventional quantum formalism, there is a significant difference between how one treats experiments involving two systems at a single time and those involving a single system at two times.
-In this paper, we develop the formalism of \emph{quantum conditional states}, which provides a unified description of these two sorts of experiment.
-The analogies between quantum theory and classical probability theory are expressed succinctly within the formalism and concepts that are distinct in the conventional formalism --- such as ensemble preparation procedures, measurements, and quantum dynamics --- are shown to all be special cases of belief propagation.
-We introduce a quantum generalization of Bayes' theorem and the associated notion of Bayesian conditioning.
-Conditioning a quantum state on a classical variable is the correct rule for updating quantum states in light of classical data, regardless of the causal relationship between the classical variable and the quantum degrees of freedom, but it does not include the projection postulate as a special case.
-We show that previous arguments that projection is the quantum generalization of conditioning are based on misleading analogies.
-Since our formalism is causally neutral, conditioning provides a unification of the predictive and retrodictive formalisms for prepare-and-measure experiments and leads to an elegant derivation of the set of states that a system can be ``steered'' to by making measurements on a remote system.
+Whereas the manner in which inferences are made in classical probability theory is independent of the causal relation that holds between the conditioned variable and the conditioning variable, in the conventional quantum formalism, there is a significant difference between how one treats experiments involving two systems at a single time and those involving a single system at two times.
+In this article, we develop the formalism of \emph{quantum conditional states}, which provides a unified description of these two sorts of experiment.
+In addition, concepts that are distinct in the conventional formalism become unified: channels, sets of states, and positive operator valued measures are all seen to be instances of conditional states; the action of a channel on a state, ensemble averaging, the Born rule, the composition of channels, and nonselective state-update rules are all seen to be instances of belief propagation.
+Using a quantum generalization of Bayes' theorem and the associated notion of Bayesian conditioning, we also show that the remote steering of quantum states can be described within our formalism as a mere updating of beliefs about one system given new information about another, and retrodictive inferences can be expressed using the same belief propagation rule as is used for predictive inferences.
+Finally, we show that previous arguments for interpreting the projection postulate as a quantum generalization of Bayesian conditioning are based on a misleading analogy and that it is best understood as a combination of belief propagation (corresponding to the nonselective state-update map) and conditioning on the measurement outcome.

 \keywords{quantum conditional probability, quantum dynamics, quantum measurement, retrodiction, steering}